-Command Purpose ip ospf network point-to-multipoint On broadcasting media, configure the interface to be a point-to-multiple point network exit Return to global configuration mode router ospf process-id Configure an OSPF router process and enter into router configuration mode. neighbor ip-address cost number Designate a neighbor and allocate a metric for it.
-Repeat the above configuration command for each neighbor who wants to specify the weight.
-Otherwise, the weight of the neighbor uses the weight specified by the ip ospf cost command.
+Command Purpose ip ospf network point-to-multipoint On broadcasting media, configure the interface to be a point-to-multiple point network Exit Return to global configuration mode router ospf process-id Configure an OSPF router process and enter into router configuration mode. neighbor ip-address cost number Designate a neighbor and allocate a metric for it

+For each neighbor wishing to designate its metric, repeat step 4.
+Otherwise use the value designated by command "ip ospf cost".